Here are some great apps to help you get organized!

 One of the things many entrepreneurs have difficulty with is managing their time.
 Enter Time Panther.
 This app is extremely useful for tracking time spent on each project, and if you charge by the hour (though you shouldn’t), it automatically calculates your rates for you.

 This app is simple to learn and use, and can be a great teaching tool for learning where your time is going.
-Time Panther is still in beta, which means all features are currently free to use.
+Please note, however, that the creators of this software seem to have gone missing, so there won’t be much in terms of support.

 There are so many apps out there that will help you get organized, but these are the ones I use.
 I’m always willing to hear about great organization tools.
 What apps do you use?
 Let me know in the comments!